Open Access Resources

 Online digital library of journals, books, and other materials relating to theology, interreligious dialogue, ethics, and ecumenism in world Christianity.

-Scanned books in different languages.
-Most often one cannot read the whole book but many books allow to read quite substantial portions.
-Some out of copyright books are fully available, some have ‘no preview’ at all.
+Google Books searches the world’s most comprehensive index of full-text books.
+Most often one cannot read the whole book, but quite substantial portions.
+Some out of copyright books are fully available; some have no preview at all.

 Internet Archive is a non-profit library of millions of free books, movies, software, music, websites, and more.

 More than 6,000 Open Access eBooks from 75+ publishers available at no cost to libraries or users.

 A free, comprehensive online theological library consisting of 500 free eBooks.

 From Tyndale University College, a list of links to the full or partial text of digitized books relevant to the study of the Old Testament.

 A virtual library for theology, religious studies, and related disciplines.